jaantollander/masters-thesis/content/30_monitoring.md

 Due to the scaling problem, we use TimescaleDB and suggest using JSON for communication instead.

+TODO: First version of monitoring client

+We experienced some problems during the development.
+For example, we had a problem directly related to the issues with entry identifiers, covered in Section \ref{entries-and-issues}, Because we assumed that all node names would follow the short hostname format, we accidentally parsed the entry identifiers with a short hostname and a fully-qualified hostname as the same.
+The mistake led us to identify two different time series as the same, resulting in wrong values when analyzing the statistics.
+We patch-fixed it by modifying our parser to disambiguate between the two formats.
+However, we lost a fair amount of time and data due to this problem.
+Due to the issues we found, we recommend experimenting with the settings, recording large raw dumps of the statistics, and analyzing them offline before building a more complex monitoring system.

+The next problem was related to how we computed rates from counter values, which we describe in Section \ref{analyzing-statistics}.
+Initially, we computed the difference between two counters online in the monitoring clients and stored them in the database.
+This approach made database queries easier since we used a constant interval, so the differences are proportional to the rates.
+However, we discovered that if we lose a value, we cannot interpolate it, and the information is lost.
+Also, the program design is much more complicated if we compute the rates on the monitoring clients.

+TODO: 2. version of the monitoring client

+To solve these problems, we switched to collecting the raw values in the database and computing the rates after we inserted the data.
+This approach simplifies the monitoring system, and we can easily interpolate the values for missing intervals.
+We can also use a variable interval length if we need.
+However, the queries and analysis become more computationally intensive.

 ## Ingest server
 The ingest server is responsible for maintaining a connection to the database and listening to the messages from the monitoring clients, parsing them, and inserting the data into the database.
 Following the previous example, we can parse the values into a structure as follows: